bulkan/blog/content/express_for_django_ponies.md

 Views
 -----

-In Django a view is a function that gets called with a HttpRequest object and responsds with a HttpResponse (or subclass) object.
+In Django a view is a function that gets called with a HttpRequest object and returns a HttpResponse (or subclass) object.

 ORM